learn-co-curriculum/java-this-reference/README.md

 We can in fact rewrite all instance methods, but not the static `bark` method, to explicitly use dot notation and `this` as shown below.
-Static methods do not have a `this` variable because they are not called using an object.
+Static methods do not have the variable `this` because they are not called using an object.
 For example, notice how the `main` method can call the `bark` method without `fido` or `snoopy`.

 ```java
 public class Dog {